fenago/kafka-training/lab_guides/md/StreamsLab2.md

 # LAB Stream 1-2 Custom Word Count Example

 Welcome to the session Stream 1-2 lab.
-The work for this lab is done in `~/kafka-training/stream-lab2`.
+The work for this lab is done in `~/kafka-training/labs/stream-lab1-2`.
 In this lab, you are going to run a custom Word Count Example.
 You must write the java code
 You create two new Kafka topics, one called `word-count-input` and the other `word-count-output` You will then add some data to the input topic, start a consumer on the output topic so you can watch it, and then run the Word Count Demo

+**Note:** Lab solution is available in following directory:

+`~/kafka-training/labs/stream-lab1-2/solution`

 ## Create Kafka Topics